ngageoint/opensphere-asm/README.md

-# Open Sphere ASM
+# OpenSphere ASM

-WebAssembly and asm.js module for [Open Sphere](https://github.com/ngageoint/opensphere).
+WebAssembly and asm.js module for [OpenSphere](https://github.com/ngageoint/opensphere).
 Built with [emscripten](https://github.com/kripken/emscripten).

 These modules are primarily used to expose functions for the geodesic